gec/reef/calculations/README.markdown

 !     |  Microgrid1.Input.Power    |  335.478  |  Analog  |  W     |     |  Wed Mar 07 11:11:50 EST 2012  |  7
 ```

-The `calculation:view` command is useful for checking that a calculation is working as desired (and producing the correct
+The `calculation:view` command is useful for checking that a calculation is working as desired and producing the correct
-values.)
+values.
 It shows all of the details of the calculation configuration such as when the calculation is triggered, what
 input measurements it uses and their configurations.

-Most usefully it shows the current value of each of the inputs and the calculation output.
+Most usefully, it shows the current value of each of the inputs and the calculation output.
 If a calculation depends on
-other calculations we will show those intermediate calculations and their inputs as well.
-We will also show the values
+other calculations it will show those intermediate calculations and their inputs as well.
+It will also show the values
-of any calculations that depend on this calc. (both behaviors are controllable with command flags).
+of any calculations that depend on this calculation.
+(Both behaviors are controllable with command flags).

-Importantly the "-w" option (watch) will subscribe to all of the measurements and continuously display any new updates
+Importantly, the "-w" option (watch) will subscribe to all of the measurements and continuously display any new updates
 until CTRL-C is pressed.